 The Group generates revenues from various streams.
-Net revenues presented in the consolidated statements of operations and comprehensive income represent revenues from service and product sales net off sales discount, value-added tax and related surcharges.
+Net revenues presented in the consolidated statements of loss represent revenues from service and product sales net off sales discount, value-added tax and related surcharges.
 The Group operates a prepaid virtual items system, under which, prepaid virtual items at fixed face value are sold to third parties.
-Virtual items purchased can be used to subscribe for membership or purchase of virtual items in online games, as discussed below.
-Virtual items sold but not yet consumed by the users are recorded as "Receipts in advance from customers" and upon consumption, they are recognized as membership subscription and online game revenue according to the respective prescribed revenue recognition policies addressed below.
+Virtual items purchased can be used to subscribe for membership or purchase of virtual items in online games and live streaming, as discussed below.
+Virtual items sold but not yet consumed by the users are recorded as "Receipts in advance from customers" and upon consumption, they are recognized as membership subscription, online game revenue and live streaming revenue according to the respective prescribed revenue recognition policies addressed below.